Life Areas are a mental starting point for helping us define what is important to us, and help us maintain balance in life.

 A good list of Life Areas helps to balance our lives, so it’s good practice to ensure your list of Life Areas includes suggestions by the experts.
 In doing so, you will begin to think about areas you may not have considered before . . . and that’s a GOOD THING!

-Here, we cover Life Areas in more detail, starting with how to define your life areas and moving to a useful tool – the Wheel of Life – which can also be used to assess your Satisfaction Level and life Balance.
+Here, we discuss Life Areas in more detail, starting with how to define your life areas and moving to a useful tool – the Wheel of Life – which can also be used to assess your Satisfaction Level and life Balance.